chrisguest75/wordament_solver_service/README.md

 # README.md
 This is a simple Restful service that integrates the Wordament Solver.

+# TODO
+* Metrics for endpoints from health endpoint
+* Logging
+* It relies on a singleton which stops tests from working properly
+* Does it make sense to pass wordlist as array rather than {[]}
+* Run tests in cloudbuild
+* Deploy to endpoints and kubernetes

 # Usage
 To host you can use the docker-compose file.